mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 Since we are become familiar with the basic CRUD operations, let's look at some more advanced concepts.

 ### 5.1 Executing Plain Query
 Sometimes we might need to run plain SQL queries to get the results in a better way.
 Slick provides multiple ways to run the plain query.
-Let's look at a simple way to run the plain query.
+Let's look at a simple way to run the query to select rows.
 However, since we are using the plain query, we need to provide some additional information to slick to make the queries typesafe.
-For that, we need to provide an implicit value with the mappings.
+For that, we need to provide an implicit value with the relevant mappings.

 ```scala
 def getAllMoviesByPlainQuery: Future[Seq[Movie]] = {